bartbutenaers/Node-RED-Tailscale-Tutorial/docs/tailscale_setup.md

 3. And at last install a third Tailscale agent on your Raspberry Pi running Node-RED (see ‘manual’ instructions [here](https://tailscale.com/download/linux/rpi) or specific for the Bookworm version [here](https://pkgs.tailscale.com/stable/#raspbian-bookworm)).

-    Remark: after you executed the command “sudo tailscale up”, an authorization url will be displayed in the console.
+    Remark: after you executed the command `sudo tailscale up`, an authorization url will be displayed in the console.
 Paste that url in a browser on any device, and once it is authenticated in your tailnet, the text 'Success' will appear in your command line:

     <img src="https://github.com/bartbutenaers/Node-RED-security-basics/assets/14224149/b66a4b4a-fcd7-44ec-87a9-38bfd31c8994" width="800">